Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 What to Avoid

-- Brands without third-party testing
+- Any brands without third-party testing.

-- Proprietary blends (hides actual doses)
+- Proprietary blends (they just hide the actual doses).

-- Extreme health claims (“cures anxiety!”)
+- Extreme health claims (“cures anxiety!” — red flag!).

 Final Thought